sagemathinc/cocalc-doc/source/teaching-students.rst

 Getting Started
 ===============

-You are very welcome to take a look at our general :doc:`getting-started` section, but we highlight the most important features for you as a student here.
+You are very welcome to take a look at our general :doc:`getting-started` section or explore `▶ Quick CoCalc Tutorials <https://youtube.com/playlist?list=PL_eb0V_eeLiFPpX4gtywjA286JBggENnu&feature=shared>`_ and other `▶ YouTube videos <https://www.youtube.com/@cocalc-cloud/playlists>`_!
+Below we highlight the most important features for you as a student.

 What is CoCalc?